gmclan-org/script_execute_statements/README.md

 ## script_execute_statements(script)

-Function which executes only those parts of scripts, which aren't inside any function (global part).
+Function which executes only those parts of scripts, which aren't inside any function (global scope statements part).

 ### How it works?